mfathy/safaribooks/oreilly_scraper/auth/README.md

 # Authentication Module

-This module provides robust authentication and session management for the SafariBooks scraper.
+This module provides robust authentication and session management for the Oreilly scraper.

 ## Features